electron-userland/electron-builder/docs/Options.md

 `${ext}` macro is supported in addition to [file macros](#file-macros).

+## Environment Variables from File

+Env file `electron-builder.env` in the current dir.
+Supported only for CLI usage.

 ## How to Read Docs

 * Name of optional property is normal, **required** is bold.